jarun/googler/README.md

 - Persistent settings: when the user invokes `g`, it expands to the preferred settings.
 - Override settings: thanks to the way Python `argparse` works, `googler` is written so that the settings in alias are completely overridden by any options passed from cli.
 So when the same user runs `g -l de -c de -n 12 hello world`, 12 results are returned from the Google Germany server, with preference towards results in German.

+### Text-based browser integration

+`googler` works out of the box with several text-based browsers if the `BROWSER` environment variable is set.
+For instance,

+    $ export BROWSER=w3m

+or for one-time use,

+    $ BROWSER=w3m googler query

+Due to certain graphical browsers spewing messages to the console, `googler` suppresses browser output by default unless `BROWSER` is set to one of the known text-based browsers: currently `elinks`, `links`, `lynx` or `w3m`.
+If you use a different text-based browser, you will need to explicitly enable browser output with the `--enable-browser-output` option.
+If you believe your browser is popular enough, please submit an issue or pull request and we will consider whitelisting it.
+See the man page for more details on `--enable-browser-output`.

 ### Colors

 `googler` allows you to customize the color scheme via a six-letter string, reminiscent of BSD `LSCOLORS`.
 The six letters represent the colors of